 Jackie (2016)

 The movie is told in the form of flashbacks as Jackie gives a one-on-one interview with a journalist (Billy Crudup – Almost Famous, Spotlight) in the temporary home she is staying at in Massachusetts.
-One week after her husband, John F. Kennedy has been killed while campaigning in Dallas, TX, for a second term as President of the United States.
-As most of us know, Jackie was sitting right next to her husband in the convertible when Lee Harvey Oswald fired two shots on the President, with the second one killing him.
-This movie features JFK, but only in a couple of scenes and only for so briefly.
-So really, there is a two-part focus.
+One week after, her husband, John F. Kennedy, was killed while campaigning in Dallas, TX, for a second term as President of the United States.
+As most of us know, Jackie was sitting right next to her husband in the convertible when Lee Harvey Oswald fired two shots at the President, with the second one killing him.
+This movie features JFK, but only in a couple of scenes and only so briefly.
+So, really, there is a two-part focus.

 Jackie wanted her husband to be memorialized and remembered.
-She wanted a procession through the streets of Washington DC in the fashion of Abraham Lincoln.
-She was heard asking what people remembered of Presidents William McKinley or James Garfield.
+She wanted a procession through the streets of Washington, DC, in the fashion of Abraham Lincoln.
+She was heard asking what people remembered of presidents William McKinley and James Garfield.
 When solid answers weren’t given, she would then ask the same question about Abraham Lincoln.
-And, of course, he was remembered for freeing the slaves.
+And, of course, he was remembered for freeing the enslaved people.
 She wanted her husband to be remembered like Lincoln and not forgotten like McKinley or Garfield.
-And it seemed that she was going to get whatever she wanted despite the security risks.
+And she seemed to get whatever she wanted despite the security risks.

-The majority of the movie revolves around Jackie trying to do the right thing following John’s death.
+Most of the movie revolves around Jackie trying to do the right thing following John’s death.
 Jackie wore the pain in every facial expression and everything she said.
-Her goal was to preserve his memory and remind the American people that he was a great man who would have done even greater things had he been given more time.
-I’m not sure she was a difficult person to be around, but it’s as if everyone in the cabinet was bending over backward trying to make her happy (even though they disagreed with her and talked to Robert to get her to change her mind).
+Her goal was to preserve his memory and remind the American people that he was a great man who would have done even more incredible things had he been given more time.
+I’m not sure she was a difficult person to be around, but it’s as if everyone in the cabinet was bending over backward to make her happy (even though they disagreed with her and talked to Robert to get her to change her mind).
 In the end, Jackie had control of the situation.
-Her decisions gave us the lasting impact of his feel ride through the city and his final destination at Arlington National Cemetary.
+Her decisions had a lasting impact on his ride through the city and his final destination at Arlington National Cemetary.

-Accompanying the plot of Jackie was one of the darkest scores in years.
+Accompanying Jackie’s plot was one of the darkest scores in years.
 String instruments, almost like a symphony, tied together each scene, darkening the movie.
-It felt like it was too much and made the movie even more depressing.
-The scenery felt very 1960’s Washington DC and Dallas, TX.
+It felt like too much and made the film even more depressing.
+The scenery felt very 1960s in Washington, DC, and Dallas, TX.

 This movie was boring.
-I don’t know if it needed to be made.
-Other movies have featured Jackie Kennedy, including Jacqueline Bouvier Kennedy, A Woman Named Jackie, Grey Gardens, Lee Daniels’ The Butler, and Jacqueline Bouvier Kennedy Onassis.
+Other movies have featured Jackie Kennedy, including Jacqueline Bouvier Kennedy, A Woman Named Jackie, Grey Gardens, The Butler, and Jacqueline Bouvier Kennedy Onassis.
 This one portrayed Jackie differently than the others, and rightfully so.
 This was dark.
 Jackie had just lost her husband, and now she had to deal with it in a way that others would not be able to deal with the loss of theirs.
 She knew the American people were watching.
 The face she put on for the public was very different than the one she put on in private.
 Portman was excellent as Jackie.
 Good enough to win an Oscar?
 I don’t know.
-2016 is pretty weak in terms of leading performances by actresses, so there is a chance.
-I think she’d have a far better chance if the movie were better.
+2016 is weak in terms of leading performances by actresses, so there is a chance.
+She’d have a far better chance if the movie were better.
 I know it has a high score on Rotten Tomatoes (88%).
-But remember, that means that 9 out of 10 reviewers recommended the movie (not necessarily that they thought it was amazing).
+But remember, that means that 9 out of 10 reviewers recommended the movie (not necessarily that they thought it was terrific).
 It was not a fantastic movie.
-It was serviceable for the die-hard moviegoer and those who might be looking for a history lesson.
+It was serviceable for the die-hard moviegoers and those looking for a history lesson.
 I’m glad I saw it, but it was not the movie I expected it to be.
 I had much higher hopes.

 Plot 8/10